 If there’s one thing Taiwanese people love, it’s food.
 While many other cultures make do with three meals a day, locals here place no such dietary restrictions on themselves.
 The never-ending Taiwanese quest for new tastes and flavors means that there are always new dishes to try and the local passion for street food means that eating out can be quite a cheap alternative to cooking at home.

 Ask for directions on the street and regardless of whether the person assisting you can speak your language or not, they will gladly help.
-In fact, many tourists have found that the hospitality offered to them was one of the main reasons they loved the country so much.
+In fact, many tourists have found that the hospitality offered to them was one of the main reasons they loved Taiwan so much.
 Taiwanese people really are that friendly.

 Whether it’s a trip to an all-night Karaoke venue or a night out clubbing with friends, Taiwan has it all.
 There are many clubs in the cities with Taipei in particular boasting venues that appeal to lovers of every musical genre.
 Prefer a quiet night enjoying some locally brewed craft beers?
-Then the many cafés and bars popping up all over the country have you covered.
+Then the many cafés and bars popping up all over the island have you covered.

 Those Portuguese sailors were on to something when they named Taiwan the beautiful island.
 Home to amazing national parks that boast beaches, mountains, valleys, and even dormant volcanoes, Taiwan has such natural beauty that several major film productions such as ‘Silence‘ and ‘Life of Pi‘ took advantage of its scenery.

-Hotels are big business in Taiwan and business is booming as the country gains recognition throughout the world as the ideal Asian holiday destination.
+Hotels are big business in Taiwan and business is booming as it gains recognition throughout the world as the ideal Asian holiday destination.
 And with so much competition, hotel owners are coming up with some unique themes for their hotels and accommodations.
 Fancy sleeping in a Bat Cave themed room?
 Well, you can do that right here in Taiwan.

-Yes, there’s the small matter of the typhoon season which runs from June to October to contend with but generally speaking the weather in Taiwan (particularly in the south) is perfect.
-Lovers of the sun will appreciate the soaring temperatures in the south which is home to some of the country’s most incredible beaches and coastlines
+Yes, there’s the small matter of the typhoon season which runs from June to October to contend with, but generally speaking the weather in Taiwan (particularly in the south) is perfect.
+Lovers of the sun will appreciate the soaring temperatures in the south which is home to some of the most incredible beaches and coastlines

 The major cities such as Kaohsiung, Taipei, and Taichung are packed with department stores, boutiques, and gift shops.
-There are several major department store chains that operate throughout the country so no matter what is on the shopping list, chances are you’ll find it.
+There are several major department store chains that operate throughout Taiwan, so no matter what is on the shopping list, chances are you’ll find it.
 But it’s not just run of the mill consumer goods that are popular here.
 Taiwan is famous for manufacturing computers and their components and in Taipei tourists can visit the huge Guang Hua Digital Plaza for all their PC-related needs.

-While religious festivals are a common occurrence in Taiwan, there are also many other festivals held throughout the country that capture the imagination of travelers.
+While religious festivals are a common occurrence in Taiwan, there are also many other festivals held throughout the region that capture the imagination of travelers.
 These include Fulong International Sand Sculpture Festival, Organik techno festival, and the Lantern Festival.
 In fact, no matter when you are visiting the island, there’s a chance that your trip will coincide with at least one major festival.